RyanNgCT/CS2030/W5Lect/README.md

 	2. Polymorphism occurs at this stage

 #### Static & Dynamic Binding
-- during compilation, static binging helps to do the solution of methods to call (including overloaded methods)
+- during compilation, static binging helps to do the resolution of methods to call (including overloaded methods)

-- only during runtime, dynamic binding resolves the actual method to be called among all overriding methods
+- only during **runtime**, dynamic binding resolves the actual method to be called among all overriding methods
-	- get to the actual object type itself to run the `getArea()` method (Circle, Square, Rectangle?)
+	- get to the actual object type itself to run the `getArea()` method (for Circle, Square, Rectangle? $\implies$ depending on the run time object type)

 ---
 ### Object equality